 Jean Tan, Clinical Psychologist

-Master’s in clinical psychology, National University of Singapore
+Masters of Psychology (Clinical), National University of Singapore

 Honing Her Craft

 Jean commenced her career as a School Psychologist for Special Schools in 2001.
 She provided educational psychological assessment of social-emotional and academic functioning, and interventions for children with learning, behavioural and interpersonal difficulties, Attention-Deficit/Hyperactivity Disorder (ADHD) and other developmental and psychiatric difficulties.

 In keeping her calling to help troubled youth and adolescents, Jean worked for three years in a Family Service Centre, where she developed an appreciation for the importance of parent-child relationships, communication patterns and understanding problems in the context of family systems.
 Here, she helmed a highly rated school-based intervention pilot for youth-at-risk, which was subsequently rolled out to other schools.

 In 2007, Jean joined the Institute of Mental Health (IMH) as a Psychologist, where she treated major psychiatric conditions such as Depression, Anxiety Disorders, Obsessive-Compulsive Disorder (OCD) and Post-Traumatic Stress Disorder (PTSD).
 She also provided assessment and therapy for youth offenders in forensic settings.
 In 2009, Jean received a MOH scholarship and obtained a Master of Clinical Psychology from the National University of Singapore (NUS).
 As a Clinical Psychologist, she was a key team member of a pioneering clinic for Adult ADHD, and was the lead psychologist for IMH’s satellite clinic.